Disease Guide ·Heart Disease ·2026

 Chronic Medication Coverage

 Heart medications cost $600-$3,600/year.
-Most policies cover prescription medications but some have annual limits on chronic conditions.
-Check whether your policy covers medications indefinitely or caps them after a certain period.
-The cost of medications alone can exceed premium payments within a year.
+Most policies cover prescriptions but some impose annual limits on chronic conditions.
+Verify if your policy covers medications indefinitely or caps them.
+Medication costs alone can exceed premium payments within a year.

 Red flag · Waiting period